Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/5-XCMP-and-Blockspace/1-XCMP_Slides.md

 ## Superadditive Value

-The interoperation of people and systems<br>creates superadditive economic value.
+The interoperation of people and systems<br/>creates superadditive economic value.

 > The whole is greater than the sum of the parts.